charlesrocabert/gbapy/README.md

 # 1) Installation <a name="installation"></a>

 > [!WARNING]
-> Module not deployed on pyPI yet
+> Module not deployed on PyPI yet

 The easiest way to install <strong>gbapy</strong> is from <a href="https://pypi.org/project/gba/" target="_blank">PyPI</a>: